NickCL2/enhanced-text-widget/readme.txt

 == Screenshots ==

-1. Widget screen
+1. Widget editor.

 == Upgrade Notice ==

-Nothing here yet.
+= 1.1 =
+This adds a CSS class parameter to each widget.

+= 1.0 =
+This is the initial release.

 == Changelog ==

 = 1.1 =
-* Adds css class parameter that wraps widget
+* Adds css class parameter that wraps widget.

 = 1.0 =
 * First release.